fbpx

 Olive Kitteridge offers profound insights into the human condition–its conflicts, its tragedies and joys, and the endurance it requires.

-What do you think about these autumnal books for fall?
+What do you think about these autumnal books perfect for fall reading?

 Have you read any of these books?
-What are your favorite reads from this list?
-Are any on your TBR?
+Are any these books on your TBR list?
 What’s your favorite autumnal book?
+What book would you add to this list?
+Let’s talk about it in the comments.

 + show Comments